Jurhell/Jurhell/README.md

 # About Me
 I'm Jurhell Hughes, a Unity and Unreal programmer.
-My latest project is an Unreal Engine 5 game called Escape Velocity.
+My main programming languages are C# and C++, I have 2 years of experience working in a studio environment and am familiar with the game development pipeline.
+So far I have helped create and ship three projects with a small team at AIE with my latest project being an Unreal Engine 5 game called Escape Velocity.
+I'm eager to work on more games to sharpen my skills become a better game developer.

 # Projects
 ## LooterLand